 We offer individualized treatment plans, private treatment room, prevention-based health education, and knowledgeable and compassionate care.
 Our vision is to be the leading integrative health care clinic in Southern California while providing effective treatments that heal and empower our clients to live to life’s fullest potential.

-Facial Cosmetic Acupuncture
+- Completed Cosmetic Acupuncture Program

 TCM starts with the concept of Qi (pronounced "chee").

 Qi is energy in the very broadest sense possible.
 Qi is universal.
 Qi embraces all manifestations of energy, from the most material aspects of energy (such as the earth beneath your feet, your computer, and flesh and blood) to the most immaterial aspects (light, movement, heat, nerve impulses, thought, and emotion).
 Life, it is said in the Chinese medical classics, is a gathering of Qi.
 A healthy (and happy) human being is a dynamic but harmonious mixture of all the aspects of Qi that make up who we are.

 Qi is in a state of continuous flux, transforming endlessly from one aspect of Qi into another.
 It is neither created nor is it ever destroyed; it simply changes in its manifestation.

 In order to talk about the relationships between the various aspects and manifestations of Qi within a given context, Chinese philosophy employs the concept of yin and yang.

 In the Chinese perspective, given the importance of "taking everything as a whole," all things are relative.
 A thing can be understood only in relation to something else.
 This is the essential idea behind the use of the terms yin and yang.

 Yin and yang are terms used to describe relative opposite qualities or manifestations of Qi.
 If yin is form, then yang is function.
 If yin is material, then yang is immaterial.